-XXXTentacion Life Story Will Reportedly Be Turned Into A TV Pilot
+XXXTentacion’s Life Story Will Reportedly Be Turned Into A TV Pilot

 “I’m on [Miami] New Times for stabbing, how many people they put in the news?
 They said three, it was eight,” he says at one point.
 He also discussed stabbing a former manager.

-As Pitchfork notes both the defense and the prosecution are treating the tape as a confession.
+As Pitchfork notes, both the defense and the prosecution are treating the tape as a confession.

-The controversial rapper whose real name was Jahseh Onfroy was murdered in Florida in June, as he was leaving a motorcycle dealership.
+The controversial rapper, whose real name was Jahseh Onfroy, was murdered in Florida in June, as he was leaving a motorcycle dealership.
 He was shot while in his SUV after it was approached by two men.